stefphd/SBBMicro/README.md

 * `make doc` to build the documentation
 * `make cleandoc` to clean the documentation
 * `make clean` to clear the build and cache directories
+* `make codegen` to generate the code from the simulink model

 \note The above commands can be also used at the same time, e.g. `make build doc` to build and generate the documentation.